tj-tusharjain/azure-compute-docs/articles/virtual-machines/vm-watch-collector-suite.md

 > | **Overwritable Parameters** | These are associated parameters that can be customized to override the default configuration |

-### Groups, Tags and Corresponding Checks, Metrics, and Event Logs
+### Groups, tags and corresponding checks, metrics, and event logs

 | Collector Name | Group | Tags | Checks | Metrics | Event Logs |
 |---|---|---|---|---|---|